 This unique annual program was the first such national effort of its kind, launched to recognize the significant contributions of women to both mortgage banking and real estate.
 HousingWire is honored to have led the way.

 The Women of Influence program recognizes the outstanding efforts of women in driving the U.S. housing economy forward.

 The honors are given to individuals who are making notable contributions to both their businesses and to the industry at-large – with a specific focus on contributions made in the most recent 12 months.
 Their energy, ideas, achievements, as well as commitment to excellence and progress give us a look at the future of the industry.

-If you know a woman making such an impact — and it could even be you! — please complete the nomination process.
+If you know a woman making such an impact — and it could even be you! — please submit your nomination.